mpdcampbell/blog/blog/content/posts/quickCSPSetup.md

 +++
-title = "A minimal effort method to set up Content Security Policy (CSP)" date = "2022-04-27" description = "tl;dr: CSP is a HTTP header that makes your website more secure by only allowing resources to be loaded from specific sources.
+title = "A low effort method to set up a Content Security Policy" date = "2022-04-27" description = "tl;dr: CSP is a HTTP header that makes your website more secure by only allowing resources to be loaded from specific sources.
 The Mozilla Laboratory browser extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/laboratory-by-mozilla) or [Chrome](https://chrome.google.com/webstore/detail/laboratory/mjcamldajgnpgjcpacomkgfhccnibldg) makes it easy to setup a decent CSP."
 +++